-- i.
-Multiple entries of the same Team Registration Number. - ii.
-A dog prohibited from competing with an existing Team. - iii.
-The handler/dog has moved to another area and their previous Team accepts the transfer. - iv.
-Their previous Team has dissolved, and the Membership Secretary has been informed. - v.
-If a new team is formed and dogs are transferred to this team then these dogs may not be released from this team for a period of 6 months. - e) A BFA Registered team must comprise all BFA Registered dogs and all handlers of these dogs must be current members of the BFA. - f) Overseas Guest Teams must only include non-UK resident dogs. - g) If a Starters Competition is run, dogs entered must be a minimum of 12 months old. - h) Dogs may compete for fun or the experience.
-In such cases, all heats in which they compete will be forfeited and none of the dogs in the Team will be awarded Flyball points. - i) In multi-breed only competitions, teams must consist of all different breeds recognised by any club or studbook, or one dog of mixed breed parents.
+- 5.5 At a tournament, each team shall consist of a minimum of four dogs and a maximum of six dogs; a current BFA member responsible for each dog; and a current BFA member as box loader.
+The dogs must be eligible to run for that team.
+Each team is to have four dogs running in each heat, with a maximum of two alternates as standbys close at hand.
+The alternates may be used at the team's discretion or in the case of injury. - 5.6 Overseas Guest Teams must only include non-UK resident dogs. - 5.7 Dogs may compete for fun or the experience.
+In such cases, all heats in which they compete will be forfeited and none of the dogs in the Team will be awarded Flyball points. - 5.8 In multi-breed only competitions, teams must consist of all different breeds recognised by any club or studbook, or one dog of mixed breed parents.
 Border Collies and Working Sheepdogs will be regarded as the same breed.
 Jack Russell's will be taken to be a breed, as will each of the 4 groups making up Belgium Shepherd dogs.
 Any deviation from this will make the class a 'fun class'.
-Any new or unusual breed, not recognised by the Kennel Club must have documentation to prove this breed and this must be sent to the membership secretary at the time of registration.
+Any new or unusual breed, not recognised by the Kennel Club must have documentation to prove this breed and this must be sent to the membership secretary at the time of registration. - 5.9 In addition to the handlers/holders and the box-loader a team may at their discretion be accompanied by team members to pick up loose balls, set up knocked down jumps, collect times, record changeovers and any other relevant jobs to the team, provided doing so does not interfere with the Judges, or the opposing team.
+Members of the team who do not have a job may be asked to leave the ring by the Judge. - 5.10 For multiple entries of the same team once any of their teams has started racing in the tournament there will be no switching of dogs from one team to another once the division begins. - 5.11 Forfeiting teams may be declared NFC or be excluded from the tournament by the Head Judge/Tournament Organiser